About the course

 Academic Technology Approval Scheme (ATAS)

 Students studying this course will need an Academic Technology Approval Scheme (ATAS) certificate in order to apply for a short term visa.
 Non-visa nationals will also require an ATAS certificate to show at Immigration Control.
-Further information can be found on our Student visa page.

 The department is committed to supporting you to pursue your academic goals.